Aliases for ATP6V1H Gene

 - ATPase, H+ Transporting, Lysosomal 50/57kDa, V1 Subunit H 2 3

 - Vacuolar Proton Pump Subunit SFD 3 4

 - Vacuolar ATP Synthase Subunit H 2 3

 - Vacuolar Proton Pump Subunit H 3 4

 This gene encodes a component of vacuolar ATPase (V-ATPase), a multisubunit enzyme that mediates acidification of intracellular organelles.
 V-ATPase-dependent organelle acidification is necessary for multiple processes including protein sorting, zymogen activation, receptor-mediated endocytosis, and synaptic vesicle proton gradient generation.
 The encoded protein is the regulatory H subunit of the V1 domain of V-ATPase, which is required for catalysis of ATP but not the assembly of V-ATPase.
 Decreased expression of this gene may play a role in the development of type 2 diabetes.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, May 2012]

 GeneCards Summary for ATP6V1H Gene

 ATP6V1H (ATPase H+ Transporting V1 Subunit H) is a Protein Coding gene.
 Diseases associated with ATP6V1H include Hiv-1.
-Among its related pathways are Synaptic vesicle cycle and Infectious disease.
+Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
 GO annotations related to this gene include binding and proton-transporting ATPase activity, rotational mechanism.